 Lil Sho.
-His nickname says it all.
-The moniker, for those unaware, belongs to Jalen McCleskey and the senior in the Class of 2015 from St. Paul’s (LA) put on a show during the Blue-Grey All-American Bowl at Dallas Cowboys’ AT&T Stadium on Dec.
+His nickname says it all, really.
+The moniker, for those unaware, belongs to Jalen McCleskey and the senior wide receiver from St. Paul’s (LA) put on a show on the big stage during the Blue-Grey All-American Bowl at Dallas Cowboys’ AT&T Stadium on Dec.
 14.

-The 5-10 and 165-pound receiver and Oklahoma State commit delivered the game-winner, an 18-yard touchdown reception from Johnny Weidmaier with less than a minute left in the fourth quarter, to give the West a thrilling victory, 7-6, over the East.
+The 5-foot-10 and 165-pounder, also an Oklahoma State commit, delivered the game-winner on an 18-yard touchdown reception from Johnny Weidmaier with less than a minute left in the fourth quarter to essentially secure the West a thrilling victory, 7-6, over the East.

 “I knew that the ball was coming right to me.
 I had to make the play.
 On a big stage like this, it does not get any better, getting that W for my team,” McCleskey said.
 “I went out with a bang in the All-American Bowl, not many people out there can say that.”

 There were plenty of memorable moments over the course of the game.
 It’s what happens when some of the nation’s premier prospects in the Class of 2015 are gathered in one place, at one time, and have a staff one-time NFL veterans as their coaches.

 McCleskey and Weidmaier wouldn’t have been in position to nearly steal the spotlight if UTEP commit Trinity Benson had not done his part.
 On what started out as a trick-play, the wide receiver picked up 65 yards and moved the ball down to the red zone.

 That set the stage for West coach Mark McMillian and offensive coordinator Arlen Harris to dial up the sequence for Lil Sho.
 “We wanted to put the ball into the hands of one our top playmakers, and the rest, thanks to Jalen, well that’s history,” McMillian said.